alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 \*\*\*
 {: .centered }

+ADD LINKS HERE

+*Thanks to Allan Peng, Magaret Sy, Ronald Kwan, and Ziv Scully for reviewing drafts of this post, as well as others who prefered to stay anonymous.*

 *If you're interested in more about this topic, I recommend [these notes on applying to Computer Science Ph.D. programs](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf), the [Ph.D.
 Comics archive](http://phdcomics.com/comics.php), and [the articles on Philip Guo's site.](http://pgbovine.net/writings.htm).
-Odds are that if you're considering grad school, you've already visited all these links.)*
+Odds are that if you're considering grad school, you've visited many of these links.)*